boniface/cassandra/README.md

-# Apache Cassandra 4.0 Beta Docker Image
+# Apache Cassandra 4.0 Beta1 Docker Image

 These files are for building Apache Cassandra 4.0 Beta docker containers.
 With this  beta version, there will be no new features or breaking API changes in future Beta or GA builds.